Inertia is the residue of past innovation efforts. Left unmanaged, it consumes the resources required to fund next-generation innovation.

-Lean flow teaches us that operating at 100% utilization drives unpredictable results.
-Put simply, if everyone is planned to full capacity, there is no one available to flex when problems inevitably occur.
+Lean flow teaches us that operating at “100 percent utilization drives unpredictable results .”
+Simply put, if everyone is planned to full capacity, there is no one available to flex when problems inevitably occur.
 The result is unpredictability and delays in value delivery.
-To address this, the IP iteration is treated as a “guard band” or estimating buffer.
+To address this, the IP iteration is treated as a ‘guard band’ (or narrow buffer) to prevent work from the current PI from interfering with the work in the next PI.
 During PI planning, no features or stories are planned for development in this iteration.
-This buffer gives the teams extra time to respond to unforeseen events, delays in dependencies, and other issues, thereby increasing their ability to meet Team and Program PI Objectives.
+This buffer gives the teams extra time to respond to unforeseen events, delays resulting from dependencies, and other issues, thereby increasing their ability to meet team and program PI Objectives.
 This substantially increases the predictability of the program’s outcomes, an attribute that is extremely important to the business.
 However, routinely using that time for completing the work is a failure pattern.
 Doing so defeats the primary purpose of the IP iteration, and innovation will likely suffer.
 Teams must take care that the estimating guard does not simply become a crutch.

 A Sample IP Iteration Calendar

 Taking all the above into account, many teams’ IP iterations take on a somewhat standard schedule and format.
-An example is illustrated in Figure 1.
+An example is shown in Figure 1.